Adil Taoui

-Adil Taoui (born 10 August 2001) is a French professional footballer who last played as a forward for Austrian club LASK.
+Adil Taoui (born 10 August 2001) is a French professional footballer who plays as an attacking midfielder or winger for Bulgarian First League club Lokomotiv Sofia.

 Club career

 Taoui made his professional debut in a 1–0 Ligue 1 loss to Strasbourg on 5 February 2020.
 On 14 July 2021, he signed for Ligue 2 club Bastia.

 International career

 Born in France, Taoui is of Algerian descent and has dual nationality.
 He is a youth international for France.